 The Fund has a significant holding invested directly in a portfolio of agricultural property.
-Border to Coast are not proposing to develop a product in this area and if this portfolio is retained it will continue to be managed directly.
-The Fund is also permitted to directly invest locally, subject to suitable risk/return characteristics, where this is not available through the Pool.
-Allocations have been made to two investments of this type, one of which has a 10 year investment period and the other of which is a rolling investment.
+Border to Coast is not proposing to develop a product in this area and if this portfolio is retained it will continue to be managed outside the Pool.

+The Fund is also permitted to directly invest locally, subject to suitable risk/return characteristics where this is not available through the Pool.
+The Authority is aiming to create an allocation to place based impact investments with an ultimate target allocation of 5% of the Fund's asset value in line with the "Levelling Up" White Paper for LGPS funds.
+These allocations would form part of the various asset classes in the benchmark with the proposed allocations shown below.